haitinglejingle/msim2020/README.md

 ## Installation

-Use this command:
+Use this command (but please let me know right away if it doesn't work for you):

-`python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps msimmusic-homorhythm`
+`python3 -m pip install -i https://test.pypi.org/simple/ msim2020-homorhythm`

 ## Examples